-The NCRP Leadership Council forms Ad Hoc Committees on an as-needed basis to address a short duration issue or topic.
+The NCRP Leadership Council forms Ad Hoc Committees on an as-needed basis to address specific issues or topics.
 These committees are not subject to the Brown Act and are disbanded once the topic has been addressed and outcomes have been reported to the Leadership Council.
 NCRP Ad Hoc Committees must comprise less than a quorum of the LC and may include members of the LC and TPRC, as well as NCRP core staff and consultants.
+Ad